TS SSC Exam Invigilator Duties & Instructions for 10th Class Board Exams

 TS SSC 10th Class Exams Invigilator Duties & Instructions.
-DGE Telangana had issued instructions for those who are going to work as invigilators for TS SSC March Public Exams.
-In these instructions are divided into two parts.
+DGE Telangana issued instructions for invigilators for the TS SSC March Public Exams.
+These instructions are divided into two parts.

-Part-I deals with General Instructions applicable to all papers.
-The Invigilators are informed that Coding is being implemented for all the subjects of SSC, OSSC and Vocational Public Examinations, March 2020 also.
-Detailed instructions to be followed while conducting examinations are given in the Part-II of these instructions.
+Part I deals with General Instructions applicable to all papers.
+The Invigilators are informed that Coding is also being implemented for all the subjects of SSC, OSSC, and Vocational Public Examinations in March 2025.
+Part II of these instructions gives detailed instructions on how to follow while conducting examinations.

 TS SSC Public Exams Conducting & Spot Valuation Remuneration Rates